infor-design/enterprise/src/components/colorpicker/readme.md

 ## Behavior Guidelines

 - The Color Picker by default supports colors within a pre-configured palette of IDS colors.
 You can optionally add your own list of colors as specified by the developer.
-- There is also an option to allow the ability to clear color selection for example remove a color or restore a default color.
+- There is also an option to allow the ability to clear the color selection.
+For example, to remove a color or to restore a default color.

 ## Accessibility